its-ashu-otf/myZSH/README.md

 - Navigation Shortcuts: Aliases to simplify directory navigation, e.g., `alias ..='cd ..'` to go up one directory.
 - Safety Features: Aliases for safer file operations, like using trash instead of `rm` for deleting files, to prevent accidental data loss.
 - Extensive Zoxide support: Easily navigate with `z`, `zi`, or pressing Ctrl+f to launch zi to see frequently used navigation directories.
+- Faster APT: Used NALA instead of APT for Great Experience
+- Terminal C/P: PB Copy and paste using xsel for terminal copy and pasting
+- TMUX: Integrated my personal tmux config

 #### Aliases and Functions

 - Aliases: Shortcuts for common commands are set up to enhance productivity.
 For example, `alias cp='cp -i'` makes the `cp` command interactive, asking for confirmation before overwriting files.
 - Functions: Custom functions for complex operations like `extract()` for extracting various archive types, and `cpp()` for copying files with a progress bar.

 #### Prompt Customization and History Management

 - Prompt Command: The `PROMPT_COMMAND` variable is set to automatically save the command history after each command.
 - History Control: Settings to manage the size of the history file and how duplicates are handled.

 #### System-Specific Aliases and Settings

 - Editor Settings: Sets `nano` as the default editor.